Plot of temperature anomalies

 The Modern Warming: Climate Tracker

-The El Nino years 1998, 2016 and 2023 present themselves as high spikes but the current one literally went off the chart and we had to adjust the scales.
+The El Niño years 1998, 2016 and 2023 present themselves as high spikes, but the last one literally went off the chart and we had to adjust the scales.
+This long duration of the spike is also attributed to the Hunga Tonga volcanic eruption that shot water all the way to the stratosphere where it has a warming effect on the terrain below.
+In 2025, we returned to the average trend marked in red.